-In addition, the proposed zoning considers the existing zoning of the properties adjacent to this area, which are zoned RM-II and Commercial Office (CO); both zones allow development of up to 70 ft.
-Also, this portion of the Commercial Street SE is oriented toward retail, restaurants, and services, which better aligns with the MU-I zone than the MU-II zone.
-The MU-I zone is intended to promote a pedestrian-oriented development, with an emphasize active commercial uses on ground floors facing major streets.
+In addition, the proposed zoning considers the existing zoning of the properties adjacent to this area, which are zoned RM-II and CO; both zones allow development of up to 70 ft.
+Also, this portion of Commercial Street SE is oriented toward retail, restaurants, and services, which better aligns with the MU-I zone than the MU-II zone.
+The MU-I zone is intended to promote a pedestrian-oriented development, with an emphasis on active commercial uses on ground floors facing major streets.

 South of Superior Street SE, the majority of properties adjacent to Commercial St. SE in the SCAN neighborhood are zoned CR.
-Some are also zoned CO and General Commercial (CG).
+Some are also zoned CO and CG.
 These properties are largely developed with commercial uses, some of which have automobile-oriented development.
-The Mixed Use-III (MU-III zone) is proposed in these areas because staff is seeking to balance the broad mix of commercial uses currently allowed in this area with the community's vision for this area to become a more pedestrian-friendly, mixed-use corridor.
+The Mixed Use-III (MU-III) zone is proposed in these areas because staff is seeking to balance the broad mix of commercial uses currently allowed in this area with the community's vision for this area to become a more pedestrian-friendly, mixed-use corridor.

 The MU-III zone specifically allows very similar commercial uses to the existing CR zone, but it promotes housing and mixed-use development by allowing multifamily housing outright and incentivizing mixed-use development.
-The MU-III zone specifically encourages infill development, particularly if it includes housing, and redevelopment in existing auto-oriented commercial areas without restricting the range of uses currently allowed.
+The MU-III zone specifically encourages infill development - particularly if it includes housing - and redevelopment in existing auto-oriented commercial areas without restricting the range of uses currently allowed.
 It also promotes pedestrian-oriented development through simple design standards without requiring full-scale redevelopment.
 Existing overlay zones in this area will continue to ensure that development is sensitive to adjacent residential uses where they are applied.

 Nonetheless, staff has no objection to SCAN's request to rezone this southern portion of Commercial Street SE to MU-II.
 However, the Planning Commission considered SCAN's request and voted not to recommend it, so the change has not been incorporated into the Our Salem proposal.
+In addition, if the Council wanted to rezone this southern portion of Commercial Street SE to MU-II, the properties would need to be removed from the Our Salem project, as proper notice of this potential revision to MU-II was not provided to the property owners prior to the public hearing.
+A separate ordinance would need to be prepared, and a separate public hearing would need to be held on this revised map change after proper notice was provided to the property owners.